aclimarin/DesignPatterns/README.md

 + **Client**: The client sets the concrete command passing the receiver.
 It decides when to execute or undo the action.

+---

+## Template Method
+The **Template Method Pattern** uses an abstract class to define the steps of an algorithm and allow some subclasses to implement some of the steps.

+### Base Structure

++ **Abstract Class (Base Class)**: Is the central class of the template method.
+It contains the overall algorithm as a method (called template method) that will call other methods, both abstract and concrete.

++ **Abstract Methods**: The declarations of methods that are part of the template method structure.
+The subclasses will provide the implamentations.

++ **Concrete Methods**: The implementation in subclasses of the abstract methods defined in the base class.

++ **Concrete Class (Subclasses)**: The concrete classes that will inherit from the abstract base class and will define a specific behavior.